faraji-ombonya/cautious-fortnight/README.md

 # Heart Disease Prediction System (Back-end)

 A heart disease prediction backend that loads a [trained classification model](https://github.com/faraji-ombonya/solid-adventure).
-It then uses the model to serve request from the [front-end application](https://github.com/faraji-ombonya/stunning-guide).
+It then uses the model to serve requests from the [front-end application](https://github.com/faraji-ombonya/stunning-guide).

 ## Languages and Frameworks